frank-britto/well-plate-assistant/README.md

 |  |  |  |  |  |  |  |  |  |  |  |  |  |
 |  |  |  |  |  |  |  |  |  |  |  |  |  |
 |  |  |  |  |  |  |  |  |  |  |  |  |  |

-Actually, any input file is converted into this last *wide-shaped* format before further processing.

 **IMPORTANT**: in this version, optical density and fluorescent data should be uploaded as different files.
 See `raw_data/dummy/od_dummy` and `raw_data/dummy/flu_dummy` for an example.